Frequently asked questions about The Magdalen House Next Step program.

 What’s required of a woman who wants to participate in Next Step?

-We ask that women desire to learn and grow in their recovery while actively participating in the program.
+We ask that women have a desire to learn and grow in their recovery while actively participating in the program.

-If these two criteria are met, she is eligible for a phone screening.
+If these three criteria are met, she is eligible for a phone screening.

 CALL TO SCREEN